Positive $\mathrm{Ric}_2$ curvature on products of spheres and their quotients via intermediate fatness: Summary of results

 Third, we compute the cohomology ring and the Pontryagin classes of the quotients.
 The cohomology calculation uses classical tools like the Gysin sequence and Poincaré duality.
 For Pontryagin classes, we use the well-known diffeomorphism $\sph^7\times \sph^7\cong (\u{4}\times \u{4})/(\u{3}\times \u{3})$ and write each $\sg^1$ or $\su{2}$-quotient as a biquotient of $\u{4}\times \u{4}$.
 As all the relevant Lie groups have torsion-free cohomology, we can use machinery developed by Eschenburg \cite{Es3} and Singhoff \cite{Si1} to compute the characteristic classes.
 Unfortunately, for $\sph^6\times \sph^7$ there is no homogeneous description of $\sph^6$ using Lie groups with torsion-free cohomology, so the standard machinery does not work without modification.
 Instead, we identify each quotient of $\sph^6\times \sph^7$ as a codimension one submanifold of a quotient of $\sph^7\times \sph^7$, hence allowing us to relate their tangent bundles and characteristic classes.
 The Pontryagin classes are very relevant in that $p_1$ is a homeomorphism invariant and $p_1\mod{24}$ is a homotopy invariant.

 We can summarize the results in the following two theorems.
-They follow from the classification of free circle and $\su{2}$-actions contained in Theorems~\ref{thm:free} and~\ref{thm:summary}, and from the topological results stated in Section~\ref{SEC:topology}.
+They follow from the classification of free circle and $\su{2}$-actions contained in Theorems~\ref{thm:free} and~\ref{thm:summary}, along with the rank restriction in Lemma~\ref{lem:rank_restriction}, and from the topological results stated in Section~\ref{SEC:topology}.

 \begin{theo} Suppose $L$ is a connected Lie group acting freely and isometrically on $\spin{8}/\gg\cong \sph^7 \times \sph^7$.
 Then, $L$ is isomorphic to $\sg^1$ or to $\su{2}$.
-In addition: \begin{itemize} \item When $L \cong \sg^1$, there are infinitely many pairwise inequivalent free actions.
+In addition: \begin{itemize} \item When $L \cong \sg^1$, there are infinitely many free actions.
 The corresponding $\sg^1$-quotients of $\sph^7\times \sph^7$ all have the cohomology ring of $\sph^7\times \CP^3$ but a different homotopy type.
-Moreover, the first Pontryagin classes vary among infinitely many possibilities.
-In particular, there are infinitely many distinct quotients up to homeomorphism.
+The first Pontryagin classes vary among infinitely many possibilities.
+In particular, there are infinitely many distinct quotients up to homeomorphism, so the corresponding actions are pairwise inequivalent.

 \item When $L \cong \su{2}$, there is, up to equivalence, a unique such action.
 The quotient has the cohomology ring of $\sph^7\times \sph^4$ but a different homotopy type. \end{itemize} \end{theo}

 \begin{theo} Suppose $L$ is a connected Lie group acting freely and isometrically on $\spin{7}/\su{3}\cong \sph^6\times \sph^7$.
 Then, $L$ is isomorphic to $\sg^1$ or to $\su{2}$.
 In addition: \begin{itemize} \item When $L \cong \sg^1$, there is, up to equivalence, a unique such action.
 The quotient has the cohomology ring of $\sph^6\times \CP^3$ but a different homotopy type.